ZacharyGodfrey/personal-site/src/pages/index.md

 ## Work

 I have over a decade of experience building and maintaining software in a variety of languages and tech stacks.

+I believe that the less my work gets called *magic* the better.
+I take it as a compliment, of course, but my goal is that everyone, regardless of technical knowledge, can understand how things are working.
+I love explaining technical concepts in simple terms for people.
+When I'm in the code, my main goal is the ruthless elimination of complexity.
-My main goal is the ruthless elimination of complexity.
-I'm currently working at [The Knot](https://theknot.com).

-My full [work history](/work) is available if that interests you.
+I'm currently working at [The Knot](https://theknot.com) and my full [work history](/work) is available if that interests you.

 ## Play